Cyphershadow24ar/Leet-Code/README.md

 31. (744) Find Smallest Letter Greater Than Target
 32. (756) Pyramid Transition Matrix
 33. (778) Swim in Rising Water
-34. (808) Soup Servings
-35. (837) New 21 Game
-36. (840) Magic Squares In Grid
-37. (865) Smallest Subtree With all the Deepest Nodes
-38. (869) Reordered Power of 2
-39. (876) Middle of the Linked List
-40. (904) Fruit Into Baskets
-41. (944) Delete Columns to Make Sorted
-42. (955) Delete Columns to Make Sorted II
-43. (960) Delete Columns to Make Sorted III
-44. (961) N-Repeated Element in Size 2N Array
-45. (966) Vowel Spellchecker
-46. (1015) Smallest Integer Divisible by K
-47. (1018) Binary Prefix Divisible By 5
-48. (1161) Maximum level Sum of BInary Tree
-49. (1200) Minimum Absolute Difference
-50. (1233) Remove Sub-Folders from the Filesystem
-51. (1262) Greatest Sum Divisible by Three
-52. (1266) Minimum Time Visiting All Points
-53. (1277) Count Square Submatrices with All Ones
-54. (1290) Convert Binary Number in a Linked List to Integer
-55. (1292) Maximum Side Length of a Square with Sum less than or Equal to threshold
-56. (1304) Find N Unique Integers Sum up to Zero
-57. (1317) Convert Integer to the Sum of Two No-Zero Integers
-58. (1323) Maximum 69 Number
-59. (1339) Maximum Product of Splitted Binary Tree
-60. (1351) Count Negative Numbers in a Sorted Matrix
-61. (1353) Maximum Number of Events That Can Be Attended
-62. (1382) Balance a Binary Search Tree
-63. (1390) Four Divisors
-64. (1394) Find Lucky Integer in an Array
-65. (1411) Number of Ways to Paint N × 3 Grid
-66. (1458) Max Dot Product of Two Subsequences
-67. (1488) Avoid Flood in the City
-68. (1493) Longest Subarray of 1's After Deleting One Element
-69. (1504) Count Submatrices With All Ones
-70. (1518) Water Bottles
-71. (1523) Count Odd Numbers in an Interval Range
-72. (1526) Minimum Number of Increments on Subarrays to Form a Target Array
-73. (1572) Matrix Diagonal Sum
-74. (1578) Minimum Time to Make Rope Colorful
-75. (1590) Make Sum Divisible by P
-76. (1611) Minimum ONe bit Operations to Make intergers Zero
-77. (1625) Lexicographically Smallest String After Applying Operations
+34. (799) Champagne Tower
+35. (808) Soup Servings
+36. (837) New 21 Game
+37. (840) Magic Squares In Grid
+38. (865) Smallest Subtree With all the Deepest Nodes
+39. (869) Reordered Power of 2
+40. (876) Middle of the Linked List
+41. (904) Fruit Into Baskets
+42. (944) Delete Columns to Make Sorted
+43. (955) Delete Columns to Make Sorted II
+44. (960) Delete Columns to Make Sorted III
+45. (961) N-Repeated Element in Size 2N Array
+46. (966) Vowel Spellchecker
+47. (1015) Smallest Integer Divisible by K
+48. (1018) Binary Prefix Divisible By 5
+49. (1161) Maximum level Sum of BInary Tree
+50. (1200) Minimum Absolute Difference
+51. (1233) Remove Sub-Folders from the Filesystem
+52. (1262) Greatest Sum Divisible by Three
+53. (1266) Minimum Time Visiting All Points
+54. (1277) Count Square Submatrices with All Ones
+55. (1290) Convert Binary Number in a Linked List to Integer
+56. (1292) Maximum Side Length of a Square with Sum less than or Equal to threshold
+57. (1304) Find N Unique Integers Sum up to Zero
+58. (1317) Convert Integer to the Sum of Two No-Zero Integers
+59. (1323) Maximum 69 Number
+60. (1339) Maximum Product of Splitted Binary Tree
+61. (1351) Count Negative Numbers in a Sorted Matrix
+62. (1353) Maximum Number of Events That Can Be Attended
+63. (1382) Balance a Binary Search Tree
+64. (1390) Four Divisors
+65. (1394) Find Lucky Integer in an Array
+66. (1411) Number of Ways to Paint N × 3 Grid
+67. (1458) Max Dot Product of Two Subsequences
+68. (1488) Avoid Flood in the City
+69. (1493) Longest Subarray of 1's After Deleting One Element
+70. (1504) Count Submatrices With All Ones
+71. (1518) Water Bottles
+72. (1523) Count Odd Numbers in an Interval Range
+73. (1526) Minimum Number of Increments on Subarrays to Form a Target Array
+74. (1572) Matrix Diagonal Sum
+75. (1578) Minimum Time to Make Rope Colorful
+76. (1590) Make Sum Divisible by P
+77. (1611) Minimum ONe bit Operations to Make intergers Zero
+78. (1625) Lexicographically Smallest String After Applying Operations
 76. (1653) Minimum Deletions to Make String Balanced
 77. (1695) Maximum Erasure Value
 78. (1717) Maximum Score From Removing Substrings